brombres/Rogue/README.md

 ## Change Log

+###v1.0.14 - March TBD, 2016
+- Fixed `local x = x` to throw a syntax error instead of crashing the compiler.

 ###v1.0.13 - March 5, 2016
 - Fixed bug where listing a base class after an aspect would corrupt the dynamic dispatch (vtable) ordering.